 This photo is of the Tiger in San Francisco’s Union Square, just blocks from NBS’ SF office.
 NBS supported the Union Square BID in its recent renewal.
 This BID is a vital and potent force in helping the area recover from the COVID ‘meltdown.’
 The BID is now known as the Union Square Alliance, providing a wide array of direct services to business, office, public and residential properties.
 For more information, visit their site: visitunionsquaresf.com/about-alliance/about-us.

-NBS will release a booklet on BIDs/Business Improvement Districts in 2022.
-Email email@example.com if you would like to receive a copy.
+NBS will release a booklet on BIDs/Business Improvement Districts in the near future.
+Email firstname.lastname@example.org if you would like to receive a copy.